reactive-python/reactpy-django/docs/src/reference/template-tag.md

 ??? question "How do I execute JavaScript within PyScript components?"

     PyScript components have the ability to directly execute JavaScript using the [`pyodide` `js` module](https://pyodide.org/en/stable/usage/type-conversions.html#importing-javascript-objects-into-python) or [`pyscript` foreign function interface](https://docs.pyscript.net/2024.6.1/user-guide/dom/).

+    _The `#!python js` module has access to everything within the browser's JavaScript environment.
+Therefore, any public JavaScript functions loaded within your HTML `#!html <head>` can be called as well.
+However, be mindful of JavaScript load order!_

     === "root.py"